Code-Institute-Submissions/HLuke93-ms2/README.md

 Firefox <br>
 Safari

-* Testing on all 4 brownsers yielded the same results.
+* Testing on all 4 browsers yielded the same results.
+The same expected functionality

+* Responsivness was testing by using Dev Tools , Testing on a mobile device and using media queries in CSS.

 * Lighthouse in Dev Tools was run on this webpage to check accessibility and performace. <br>